Egypt’s border crossing opens to let a trickle of desperately needed aid into besieged Gaza

 RAFAH, Gaza Strip (AP) — The border crossing between Egypt and Gaza opened Saturday to let a trickle of desperately needed aid into the besieged Palestinian territory for the first time since Israel sealed it off following Hamas’ bloody rampage two weeks ago.

-Just 20 trucks were allowed in, an amount that aid workers said was insufficient to address the unprecedented humanitarian crisis in Gaza.
-More than 200 trucks carrying roughly 3,000 tons of aid have been positioned near the crossing for days.
+Just 20 trucks were allowed in, an amount aid workers said was insufficient to address the unprecedented humanitarian crisis.
+More than 200 trucks carrying 3,000 tons of aid have been waiting nearby for days.

+Israel is still launching waves of airstrikes across Gaza as Palestinian militants fire rockets into Israel.

-The opening came after more than a week of high-level diplomacy by various mediators, including visits to the region by U.S. President Joe Biden and U.N.
+The opening came after more than a week of high-level diplomacy, including visits to the region by U.S. President Joe Biden and U.N.
 Secretary-General Antonio Guterres.
-Israel had insisted that nothing would enter Gaza until Hamas released all of the captives from its Oct.
+Israel had insisted nothing would enter Gaza until Hamas released all the captives from its Oct.
 7 attack on towns in southern Israel.

-Late Friday, Hamas released an American woman and her teenage daughter, the first captives to be freed.
+Late Friday, Hamas freed its first captives — an American woman and her teenage daughter.
 It was not immediately clear if there was a connection between the release and the aid deliveries.
-Israel says Hamas is still holding at least 210 captives.
+Israel says Hamas is still holding at least 210 hostages.

-On Saturday morning, an Associated Press reporter on the Palestinian side of Rafah saw the 20 trucks heading north to Deir al-Balah, a quiet farming town where many evacuees from the north have sought shelter.
+On Saturday morning, an Associated Press reporter saw the 20 trucks heading north from Rafah to Deir al-Balah, a quiet farming town where many evacuees from the north have sought shelter.
 Hundreds of foreign passport holders at Rafah hoping to escape the conflict were not allowed to leave.

+American citizen Dina al- Khatib said she and her family were desperate to get out.
+“It’s not like previous wars,” she said.
+“There is no electricity, no water, no internet, nothing.”

-The trucks were carrying 44,000 bottles of drinking water from the U.N.’s children’s agency — enough for 22,000 people for a single day, it said.
+The trucks were carrying 44,000 bottles of drinking water — enough for 22,000 people for a single day, it said.
 “This first, limited water will save lives, but the needs are immediate and immense,” said UNICEF Executive Director Catherine Russell.

-The World Health Organization said four of the 20 trucks that crossed through Rafah were carrying medical supplies, including essential supplies for 300,000 people for three months, trauma medicine and supplies for 1,200 people, and 235 portable trauma bags for first responders.
+The World Health Organization said four of the trucks were carrying medical supplies, including trauma medicine and portable trauma bags for first responders.

 “The situation is catastrophic in Gaza,” the head of the U.N.’s World Food Program, Cindy McCain, told The Associated Press.
 “We need many, many, many more trucks and a continual flow of aid,” she said, adding that some 400 trucks were entering Gaza daily before the war.

-The Hamas-run government in Gaza also said the limited convoy “will not be able to change the humanitarian catastrophe,” calling for a secure corridor operating around the clock.
+Gaza’s Hamas-run government called for a secure corridor operating around the clock.

 Rear Adm.
 Daniel Hagari, an Israeli military spokesman, said “the humanitarian situation in Gaza is under control.”
-He said the aid would be delivered only to southern Gaza, where the army has ordered people to relocate, adding that no fuel would enter the territory.
+He said the aid would be delivered only to southern Gaza, where the army has ordered people to relocate, adding that no fuel would enter.

 U.S. Secretary of State Antony Blinken appealed to all sides to keep the crossing open for crucial aid shipments and warned Hamas to not take the aid.

-Guterres, meanwhile, gave voice to growing international concern over civilians in Gaza, telling a summit in Cairo that Hamas’ “reprehensible assault” on Israel two weeks ago “can never justify the collective punishment of the Palestinian people.”
+Guterres gave voice to growing international concern over civilians in Gaza, telling a summit in Cairo that Hamas’ “reprehensible assault” on Israel “can never justify the collective punishment of the Palestinian people.”

 One Egyptian official said they were discussing the release of dual-national hostages in return for the fuel, but that Israel was insisting on the release of all hostages.